RexKizzy22/react-advance-demo/README.md

 ### REACT-ADVANCE-DEMO

-A minimalist web application used to practice and learn React.
+A simple web application with login and form validation functionality used to practice and learn React.

-This project was boostraped with Vitejs and PNPM.
+Bootstraped with:

+- Vitejs React template.
+- PNPM

+#### Key features of this branch include:

+> Using the `useImperativeHandle` hook to give the Login component access to the HTMLInput element in the Input component and call the focus method outside of the Input component.

+> Using the `forwardRef` React method to connect the Login component to the Input component so as to be able to call the focus method on it.

+> An `activate` function that sets the focus on the input when attempting to log in with invalid input